serengil/LightPHE/README.md

 }
 ```

-Also, if you use LightPHE in your projects, please add `LightPHE` in the `requirements.txt`.
+Also, if you use LightPHE in your projects, please add `lightphe` in the `requirements.txt`.

 # License